ispl09/FOSSEE-OpenModelica-App/README.md

-#FOSSEE OpenModelica Desktop Application
+# FOSSEE OpenModelica Desktop Application

-Overview
+## Overview

-A desktop application developed using Python 3.6+ and PyQt6 to run a compiled OpenModelica simulation of a two-connected-tank system.
+A desktop application is developed using Python 3.6+ and PyQt6 to run a compiled OpenModelica simulation of a two-connected-tank system.

 The application provides a simple graphical interface for selecting the OpenModelica executable, entering simulation start and stop times, running the simulation, and viewing the simulation results.

-Features
+## Features

 - PyQt6-based desktop GUI